mimblewimble/grin-rfcs/text/0000-qa-team.md

 The QA team observes micro and macro changes occurring over time with various contributions to Grin.
 They help review PRs, have opinions on both development and governance decisions and provide tooling frameworks for contributors to use and maintain to ensure a consistent high level of quality of work across the Grin project.
 The QA team provides support for contributors to encourage them to continue to submit quality work.

-The day to day impact would be more attention for contributions and contributors.
-The long term impact would be more consistency in the level of quality work that makes it into the Grin project over time.
+The day to day impact is more resources to empower contributors to make successful contributions to Grin by performing quality assurance testing and review on their own work.
+The long term impact is more consistency in the level of quality work that makes it into the Grin project over time.

 ## Example

 In this example a large PR is submitted that makes a nontrivial change to the Grin node.
-* Before submitting the PR, the contributor reads and integrates the well-formed contribution documentation to assist and support their efforts
+* Before submitting the PR, the contributor:
-* Before the PR is accepted the contributor may use the Grin testing harness framework provided by the QA team.
+  * reads and integrates the well-formed contribution documentation to assist and support their efforts
-* Members of the QA team may manually review to changes for quality at a micro level: does the code do a good job of implementing the feature, is it readable, are there any obvious security issues, does it follow our contribution guidelines for formatting etc.
+  * uses available testing frameworks to test their work
-* The QA may also review the change for quality at a macro level: are the changes in line with the other pieces of the project, does it add inconsistencies when interacting with other parts, does it advance the expected overall quality of the project etc.
+* Reviewers of the PR may use the documentation and tooling support provided by the QA team to perform another round of quality assurance testing and review on the submission
 * Any necessary feedback is shared with the contributor to empower them to continue to make high quality contributions

 # Reference-level explanation